twolfson/spritesmith-engine-spec/README.md

 ### `new Engine(options)`
 Constructor for a new engine

-- options `Object` - Container for flags to set for the engine\
+- options `Object` - Container for flags to set for the engine
-    - TODO: Implement/document the proper flags
-    - For example, `gmsmith` has `imageMagick: true` to force usage of ImageMagick over GraphicsMagick
+    - For example, `gmsmith` has `imagemagick: true` to force usage of ImageMagick over GraphicsMagick

 ### `Engine.specVersion`
 `String` representing current specification version the engine is supporting (e.g. '1.0.0')